typesafehub/conductr-lib/README.md

 val locationCache = LocationCache()

-val service = LocationService.lookup("/someservice", locationCache)
+val service = LocationService.lookup("/someservice", URI("tcp://localhost:1234"), locationCache)
 ```

-`service` is typed `Future[Option[String]]` meaning that an optional URI response will be returned at some time in the future.
+`service` is typed `Future[Option[URI]]` meaning that an optional URI response will be returned at some time in the future.
 Supposing that this lookup is made during the initialisation of your program, the service you're looking for may not exist.
 However calling the same function later on may yield the service.
 This is because services can come and go.
+Note that the fallback URI of `"tcp://localhost:1234"` will be returned if this function is called upon when started outside of ConductR.

 The service response constitutes a URI that describes its location.